Japan starter pack

 One of the first things anyone researching a trip to Japan hears about is the “Japanese Rail Pass,” or “JR Pass” for short.

 Most guides suggest that tourists who plan on traversing Japan via train order one of these cost-effective passes before they arrive.
-However, many people are still confused what the JR Pass is, and why they need to get one.
+However, many people are still

 So, should you get a JR pass?